 top of page

 Technology is often talked about as an answer – a solution to our needs for mobility, or health or fun.
 It often is.
 But every technology is also a question, or rather a cascade of questions.
+How could it be improved?
+Who will it benefit (or harm) and how could it be made more useful (or less harmful)?
+How could it be combined with other ideas or technologies?

-This is even more the case for general purpose technologies that affect every sector.
 Artificial intelligence is the most obvious example now.
-It is discussed as the answer to any problem, and talked about almost like magic, particularly by media commentators and politicians who understand little of how it works.
+It is often discussed as the answer to any problem, and talked about almost like magic, particularly by media commentators and politicians who understand little of how it works.
 But AI is a tool, however powerful, and like other tools it poses questions.

 The UK got a sense of this in the first summer of the pandemic, in 2020, when thousands of teenagers marched on the streets of London complaining about the algorithm that had marked their school exams because physical exam halls were not feasible amidst the lockdown.